mateus-f-torres/barefoot/README.md

 ### Auxiliary Tools
 The why and how I choose to use this tools in my development workflow.
 Most of them don't significantly change the code and could be easily removed or modified if needed.
-Their main focus is to automate tasks that although important are tedious and repetitive to do.
+Their focus is to automate tasks that although important are tedious and repetitive to do.
 A super side bonus is ensuring a code style inside your repository, therefore leading to more productive PRs.

 * [Husky](#husky)